Architecture of London: Regency (1811–1837)

 The Regency period saw the construction of some of London's finest neoclassical churches, many of which are known as Commissioner's Churches.
 A Commissioners' church is an Anglican church built with money voted by Parliament via the Church Building Acts of 1818 and 1824.
 The 1818 Act supplied a grant of money and established the Church Building Commission to direct its use, and in 1824 made a further grant.
 The First Parliamentary Grant for churches amounted to £1 million (equivalent to £73,550,000 in 2019).
 The Second Parliamentary Grant of 1824 amounted to an additional £500,000 (£44,320,000 in 2019).
 Commissioner's churches in London include All Souls, Langham Place by John Nash: its circular tower was deliberately placed on a bend on Nash's Regents Street to create a picturesque view from Oxford Circus, the fine neoclassical St Mary's, Bryanston Square by Robert Smirke and St Luke's, Chelsea one of London's first Gothic-revival churches: an early indication of the shift away from neoclassicism that followed later in the 19th century.
-Other fine Regency churches include St Pancras New Church (1822) by William and Henry Inwood: one of the most authentic Greek-revival church in London complete with a replica of the 'porch of the maidens' from the Erechtheion temple in Athens and St Marylebone Parish Church (1819) by Thomas Hardwick with a tower crowned with gilded angels.
+Other fine Regency churches include St Pancras New Church (1822) by William and Henry Inwood: one of the most authentic Greek-revival churches in London.
+In notably features a recreation of The Porch of the Maidens from the Erechtheion temple in Athens, illustrating the archaeological rigor of the practitioners of this revival style.
+Another notable church nearby is St Marylebone Parish Church (1819) by Thomas Hardwick, which is notable for its tower crowned with gilded angels.

+The Regency era saw the construction of another three bridges over the Thames: Vauxhall Bridge, Waterloo Bridge and Southwark Bridge, all built in a classical style (all have been replaced).
+Two significant public buildings by William Watkins were built at the end of the Regency, the first being the UCL Main Building (1827) and then the National Gallery (1837).
+Both are similar in design, featuring a monumental Corinthian portico and a small cupola.
+The latter was very widely criticised after completion, with its limitations being largely a product of a lack of funding and planning complications rather than poor design.